Omycron83/Notes/ML/Transformers.md

 Visualization:
 ![[Pasted image 20230924165950.png]]
 ##### Matrices as lookup-tables:
-One may ask for the motivation of the matrices $Q, K$ and $V$ and the proccesses behind them.
+One may ask for the motivation of the matrices $Q, K$ and $V$ and the implicit behind them.

 #### Multi-head attention: